Skip to content

 tests/ Integration tests and fixtures

-1. You author an agent file in markdown.
+1. Author an agent file in markdown

-2. The compiler reads its front matter and body.
+2. Compiler reads front matter and body

-3. Compile targets render the appropriate Azure DevOps YAML.
+3. Compile targets render Azure DevOps YAML

-4. Runtimes, tools, and MCP integrations are added based on configuration.
+4. Runtimes, tools, and MCP integrations are added

-5. Safe outputs connect Stage 1 proposals to Stage 3 execution.
+5. Safe outputs connect Stage 1 proposals to Stage 3 execution

 This separation helps keep the authoring model approachable while preserving strong runtime controls.